Your AI agents code fast. This is how they code right.

 Why ADR's research is actually trustworthy.

-When the evidence is thin, ADR tells you.
-No invented confidence — no fake answers when the data isn't there.
+When evidence is thin, it tells you.
+No invented confidence.

 An unedited ADR run on a real Beevibe decision.